NicolasAllard/ZoomBox.js/README.md

 ## How to use

-1. Create a new instance of the ZoomBox
+1. Create a new instance of the ZoomBox <br>
 `let zoomBox = new ZoomBox(image, posX, posY, width, height, regionWidth, regionHeight, zoomBoxWrapper);`

 | Parameter | Type | Description |